Ecwid/ecwid-api-docs/includes/_products.md

 priceModifier | number | Percent or absolute value of the option's price markup.
 Positive, negative and zero values are allowed.
 Default is `0` priceModifierType | string | Option markup calculation type. `PERCENT` or `ABSOLUTE`.
 Default is `ABSOLUTE`.

-#### GalleryImage
+#### ProductMedia
 Field | Type  | Description
 ----- | ----- | -----------
-id | number | Internal gallery image ID alt | string |  Image description, displayed in the image tag's *alt* attribute orderby |  number |  The sort weight of the image in the gallery images list.
-The less the number, the closer the image to the beginning of the gallery
+id | number | Internal image ID orderBy |  number |  The sort weight of the image in the gallery images list.
+The less the number, the closer the image to the beginning of the gallery isMain | boolean | `true` if this is a main product image. `false` if gallery image.
+Has bigger priority than `orderBy`

 #### ProductDimensions
 Field | Type  | Description